I am drowning in email, and I don’t know what to do.

 Skype is something I use often, but it is limited to very few people like colleagues and the occasional contractor.
 In general, there are no more than 4 or 5 people with whom I use Skype, so it’s pretty manageable.
 I set my preferences to “save messages forever” but have found that too can be troublesome.

 “Did they email that to me?
-Send it in Skype?
+Send it on Skype?
 When?
 What keyword should I search for to find it?”

 The list goes on.
 Nightmare.

 Between Facebook, Twitter, LinkedIn, and Skype Messages, those messages are pretty much like having an endless conversation with no way to track the different topics, organize, or file them according to the topic.

 For me, Slack unexpectedly fell in the same categories above.
 If everyone is on-board and uses slack within a company, great!
 You’re on your way.
-But are you?
+However, are you?

 Slack offers many ways to organize, have private conversations, channels (like topics) and search for content in various ways.
-The problem I have with Slack is that even if you have a channel for a particular topic, there could be an entire year’s worth of conversations and other noise (i.e.: questions, benign unrelated chatter, etc.) which makes important discussion get lost in the shuffle.
+The problem I have with Slack is that even if you have a channel for a particular topic, there could be an entire year’s worth of conversations and other noise (i.e., questions, unrelated benign chatter, and other topics.) which makes important discussion get lost in the shuffle.
 Since there is no limit to the number of channels and private conversations you can have, Slack can quickly get out of hand making it more difficult to find things you need, remembering which channels important comments are in, and if misused, are potentially worse than email.

 Project Management Systems